Robarts Library: Architecture

-In 2008, the university announced that Robarts Library would be receiving a significant upgrade, the first phase of which was completed in the spring of 2011.
-During these years a major transformation gradually took place at Robarts, beginning with the renovation of the apexes on each stack floor in 2008 (finished in 2010), the Map & Data Library on the 5th floor in 2009, the Media Commons on the 3rd floor in 2010, and the second floor porticos in 2011.
-The renovations were intended to create a welcoming environment that would both provide informal study space and function to let people know about the services and resources available throughout the building.
-Signage throughout the building was redesigned and refreshed to improve navigation and usability of the library and its resources, and new touch screens are already improving communication with students, providing information such as the number of available workstations on each floor at any given time.
-Robarts outdoor signage can be scanned with the smartphone app Layar for augmented reality links.
+In 2008, the University of Toronto announced that Robarts Library would be receiving significant updates, the first phase of which was completed in the spring of 2011.
+During these years, a major transformation gradually took place at Robarts Library, beginning with the renovation of the apexes on each stack floor in 2008 (completed in 2010), the Map & Data Library on the 5th floor in 2009, the Media Commons on the 3rd floor in 2010, and the second floor porticos in 2011.
+The renovations were intended to create a welcoming environment that would both provide functional study spaces while also making Robarts Library's services and resources more accessible throughout the building.
+Interior signage was also refreshed to improve navigation and usability of the library and its resources.